moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Authentication

-The protocol SHOULD have capabilities beyond what QUIC provides to allow hosts to authenticate one another, this should be kept simple but robust in nature to prevent attacks like credential brute-forcing.
+The encapsulation SHOULD have capabilities beyond what QUIC provides to allow hosts to authenticate one another, this should be kept simple but robust in nature to prevent attacks like credential brute-forcing.